Zinedine68/Notebook/OpenFOAM/2.3.1-foss-2016a/application/utilities/setFluctuation0/README.md

  Otherwise timeDirs will be "1(1    1)" and never will directory '5' is gonna be created on its own.]

 ## Limit
+type of wall patch is changed after running the utility to "calculated" need to modify it back to "fixedValue" for imposing the right no-slip condition

 # Cope with limit